glazed-elite-developers/apey-eye/readme.md

 ####@Roles

-It receives an array with identifiers of roles of users that are allowed to perform request to Resource.
+It receives an array with identifiers of roles of users that are allowed to perform requests to *Resource*.

 ```javascript
 let Roles = Annotations.Roles;